durvanZ/COSC310_Team3/TestingExplanation.md

 ## UNIT TESTING Explanation

 Unit Testing Framework: Pytest for Python.
-I used the assert keyword from Pytest module to check if the return values of the function produce the desired result.
+We used the assert keyword from Pytest module to check if the return values of the function produce the desired result.

 ![Assert keyword Screenshot](https://user-images.githubusercontent.com/60047109/159103547-d9933464-a8b3-4644-9e3c-377accb6cc31.png)